zeppaman/install-mongo-db-as-service/README.md

 This script is bundled by @zeppaman  and inspired from a stack overflow thread.

 ### Support or Contact
-Having trouble with Script?  [contact me](https://github.com/contact) and we’ll be happy to help you.
+Having trouble with Script?  [contact me](https://github.com/zeppaman/install-mongo-db-as-service/issues) opening a issue and we’ll be happy to help you.
 Feedback like suggestion or error reporting are very appreciated.